 2. Cut challah into 1-inch pieces and leave out on a baking sheet to dry out while you prepare the other ingredients.
 You should have about 8 cups of cubed bread.

 3. Peel kabocha, scrape out the seeds, and cut into 1-inch pieces (you should have about 3 cups).
 Place on a baking sheet and toss with 2 tablespoons olive oil, salt, and pepper.
 Pop in the oven and roast for 20 minutes or until tender.
 Remove from the oven and turn the temperature down to 375°.

-4. Heat remaining 2 tablespoons of olive oil and 2 tablespoons of butter in a 4-quart dutch oven over medium heat.
-Add celery and onion and cook 8 minutes, or until starting to soften and brown.
+4. Heat remaining 2 tablespoons of olive oil and 2 tablespoons of butter in a 4-quart Dutch oven over medium heat.
+Add celery and onion and cook 8 minutes, or until it starts to soften and brown.
 Add sage, thyme, rosemary, and kale and cook another 5 minutes.

-5. Add white wine, turn the heat up to high and cook another 3-5 minutes, or until the alcohol has cooked off and almost all of the liquid has evaporated.
+5. Add white wine, turn the heat up to high and cook another 3 to 5 minutes, or until the alcohol has cooked off and almost all of the liquid has evaporated.